shreya-saini-07/mtCars-Data-Visualization-using-R/README.md

 Collecting and cleaning the Data
 Establish relation between the parameters and its dependency on other factors.

-To implement the project, run the uploaded data csv file in jupyter notebook and using the commands above, analysis can be done against respective parameters.
+To implement the project, run the uploaded data csv file on kaggle and using the commands above, analysis can be done against respective parameters.
 Implemented on kaggle: https://www.kaggle.com/code/shreyasaini07/mtcars-data-visualization-using-r